npmcdn-to-unpkg-bot/nodejs-express-angular2-skeleton/README.md

 ## Overview

-Still under development, a skeleton app using data about planets of the solar system.
+Still under development, a skeleton app using some basic sample data about planets of the solar system.
+The application is written in TypeScript using the latest ECMAScript 6 standards.

- * NodeJS, Express and Angular2

 ### Usage